Load Balancing Using Sparse Communication: The CARE Model and Summary of Contributions

 Assumption \ref{ass1} is incorporated into the model as follows.
 Fix $K$ infinite sequences $\{b_1^j\}_{j=1}^\infty,\ldots,\{b_K^j\}_{j=1}^\infty$ of i.i.d.~RVs with mean $1$.
 We assume that $b_i^j/\mu_i$ is the service time requirement of the $j$th job that server $i$ processes.
 Accordingly, define the potential service process as

-Therefore, $S_i(t)$ is a renewal process that counts the number of jobs that server $i$ would have completes if it was busy $t$ units of time.
+Therefore, $S_i(t)$ is a renewal process that counts the number of jobs that server $i$ would have completed if it were busy $t$ units of time.
 Denote by $I_i(t)$ the cumulative amount of time server $i$ has been idle during $[0,t]$.
 We can now write the departure process as:

 and, since $S_i(t)$ is a non decreasing process, we have